-We use the value of imports originating from China ( $M^{China}$ ) as a share of total world imports ( $M^{\text{Nord}}$ ) in a country by four-digit industry cell as our key measure of exposure to Chinese trade, following the "value share" approach outlined by Bernard and Jensen (2002), i.e. we use $IMP^{CH} = M^{China} / M^{\text{Nord}}$ .
-As two alternative measures we also construct Chinese import penetration by normalizing Chinese imports either on domestic production ( $M^{China} / D$ ) or on apparent consumption (domestic production less exports plus imports), $M^{China} / C$ .
+We use the value of imports originating from China (M^{China}) as a share of total world imports (M^{world}) in a country by four-digit industry cell as our key measure of exposure to Chinese trade, following the "value share" approach outlined by Bernard, Jensen and Schott (2002, 2006); i.e. we use $IMP^{CH} = M^{China} / M^{world}$.
+As two alternative measures we also construct Chinese import penetration by normalizing Chinese imports either on domestic production (M^{China} / D) or on apparent consumption (domestic production less exports plus imports), M^{China} / C .
 For domestic production we use Eurostat's Prodcom database.
 Compared to Comtrade, Prodcom has no data prior to 1996, so this restricts the sample period.
-An added problem is that some of the underlying six-digit product data is missing (for confidentiality reasons as the industry-country cells are too small), so some missing values had to be imputed from more aggregated data.
-Although we obtain similar results with all measures (see Tables 6 and A6) we prefer the normalization on world imports which does not have these data restrictions.
+An additional problem is that some of the underlying six-digit product data is missing (for confidentiality reasons as the industry-country cells are too small), so some missing values for domestic production had to be imputed from export data.
+Although we obtain similar results with all measures (see Tables 7 and A7) we prefer the normalization on world imports which does not have these data restrictions.

-E. Descriptive statistics
+F. Descriptive statistics

 The rise of China's share of all imports to the US and the 12 European countries in our sample is remarkable.
-In 2000 only 5.8% of imports originated in China, but by 2007 this had almost doubled to 10.7%.
-This increase also varies widely across sectors, rising most rapidly in sectors like toys, furniture and foot ware (see Table A2).

-Some basic descriptive statistics are shown in Table A1.
-With the exception of the survival analysis, the regression samples condition on non-missing values of our key variables over a five year period.
+In 2000 only 5.7% of imports originated in China, but by 2007 this had more than doubled to 12.4%.
+This increase also varies widely across sectors, rising most rapidly in industries like toys, furniture and footwear (see Table A1).
+Some basic descriptive statistics are shown in Table A2.
+With the exception of the survival and worst-case bounds analyses, the regression samples condition on non-missing values of our key variables over a five year period.
 The exact number of observations (and average firm size) differs between samples.
 In the sample of firms who have patented at least once since 1978 the mean number of patents per year is one and median employment is 100.
-When we use the entire sample of firms with accounting data the mean number of patents falls to 0.02 and median employment to 17.
-R&D reporting firms are the largest of all, 2,054 employees at the median with an average R&D intensive of 15% (recall these are all publicly listed firms whereas the other samples also include private firms).
+When we use the entire sample of firms with accounting data the mean number of patents falls to 0.019 and median employment to 17.
+R&D reporting firms are the largest of all sub-samples with 2,054 employees at the median with an average R&D intensive of 15% (recall these are all publicly listed firms whereas the other samples also include private firms).
 For plants with IT data, median employment is 140 and the average IT intensity is 0.58 computers per worker.